-Brief History of Banking in India.
+Brief History of Banking in India, History of Banks in India.
 The Indian Banking Starts from Bank of Hindustan Established in 1770 and it was first bank at Calcutta under European management.
 It was liquidated in 1830-32.
 Here we are sharing Some most important points related to “History of Banking in India”.
 Evolution of banking in India started From Bank of Hindustan in 1770, and this evolution can be divided into three different periods as follows:

 Phase I: Early phase of primitive Indian banks to Nationalization of Banks in 1969